Board of Directors

 C. Raymond Larkin, Jr., has served as a director of Align Technology since March 2004.
 In February 2006, Mr. Larkin was appointed as Chairman of the Board.
 He currently serves as a principal of Group Outcome L.L.C., a merchant banking firm concentrating on medical technologies.
 From 2001 to 2007, he served as a part time Venture Partner at Cutlass Capital, a venture capital firm.
 Prior to Group Outcome, Mr. Larkin was Chairman and CEO at Eunoe Inc., an investigative device for slowing and stopping progression of Alzheimer's disease.
 Prior to that, he was President and Chief Executive Officer of Nellcor Puritan Bennett, Inc., one of the world's preeminent respiratory products companies.
 Under Mr. Larkin's leadership over 15 years, Nellcor grew to nearly $1 billion in revenues through the development and introduction of pulse oximetry into worldwide use for patient safety monitoring, setting the standard of care for the respiratory-impaired patient.
 Mr. Larkin also held positions of increasing responsibility at Bentley Laboratories/American Hospital Supply from 1976 to 1983.
 He serves on the board of directors of Heartware, Inc., a medical device company developing implant devices for the treatment of advanced heart failure.
 Mr. Larkin received his B.S. degree in Industrial Management from LaSalle University.

-At Microsoft, Mr. Dallas led a team creating partnerships that help enable the digital transformation of customers and partners across a range of industries including: connected/autonomous vehicles, industrial IoT, discrete manufacturing, retail, financial services, media and entertainment, and healthcare.
-With advanced technologies that include intelligent cloud and intelligent edge services, Microsoft enables business outcomes that include: transforming products, optimizing operations, empowering employees, and enhancing customer engagement.
+He joined Wind River from Microsoft, where he most recently served as the corporate vice president for cloud and AI business development.
+At Microsoft, he led a team creating partnerships that enable the digital transformation of customers and partners across a range of industries including: connected/autonomous vehicles, industrial IoT, discrete manufacturing, retail, financial services, media and entertainment, and healthcare.

-Prior to joining Microsoft in 1996, Mr. Dallas held roles at NVIDIA Corporation and National Semiconductor (now Texas Instruments Inc.) in the U.S., Europe and the Middle East in roles that included microprocessor design, systems engineering, product management, and end-to-end business leadership.
-He holds a B.S.c. degree in Electrical and Electronic Engineering from Staffordshire University, Stoke-on-Trent, Staffordshire, England.
+Prior to joining Microsoft in 1996, he held roles at NVIDIA Corporation and National Semiconductor (now Texas Instruments Inc.) in the U.S., Europe, and the Middle East in roles that included microprocessor design, systems engineering, product management, and end-to-end business leadership.
+He currently serves as a director on the board of Align Technology, Inc. He holds a B.S.c. degree in electrical and electronic engineering from Staffordshire University, Stoke-on-Trent, Staffordshire, England.

 Joseph Lacob has served as a director of Align Technology since August 1997 and has been a partner of Kleiner Perkins Caufield & Byers (KPCB), a venture capital firm, since May 1987.
 In 2011, Mr. Lacob acquired The Golden State Warriors of the National Basketball Association.
 He is currently the Managing Partner and CEO of the Warriors.
 Prior to joining KPCB in 1987, Mr. Lacob was an executive with Cetus Corporation (now Chiron), FHP International, a health maintenance organization (HMO), and the management consulting firm of Booz, Allen & Hamilton.
 Since joining KPCB in 1987, Mr. Lacob has been closely involved with KPCB's investments in more than 50 life science companies, including the startup or incubation of a dozen ventures, and with KPCB's medical technology practice, which includes more than 30 therapeutic and diagnostic medical device companies.
 He was previously on the board of directors of Orexigen Therapeutics, a biopharmaceutical company focused on the development of pharmaceutical product candidates for the treatment of obesity.
 Mr. Lacob received his B.S. degree in Biological Sciences from the University of California at Irvine, his Masters degree in Public Health from the University of California at Los Angeles and his M.B.A. from Stanford University